Writing is about “forcing” your idea into others

 That is, the essence of writing is to make people follow and implement our idea or method.

 That is, writing has a very high goal and expectation.
-And indeed, writing is a powerful tool that we can leverage in all aspects of our daily life, for example, to publish research results and obtain research grant or funding, to market our product, to promote our company and many other uses.
+Indeed, writing is a powerful tool that we can leverage in all aspects of our daily life, for example, to publish research results and obtain research grants or funding, to market our product, to promote our company and many other uses.

 We need to keep this writing goal or essence so that we can make our writing to be “strong” and “loud”.
 Only by a “strong” or “loud” writing, we can “force” people to follow our idea as well as implement the idea.

-However, it is important to note that writing is not for boasting or exaggerating our idea!
+However, it is important to note that writing is not for boasting or exaggerating our ideas!

 What we need to write should be based on factual results without any exaggeration or boasting beyond what the factual results say!